-The analysis, which involved numerous collaborators, considered how local factors — such coastal currents, upwelling and biological activity — tend to “amplify” projections developed at a global scale, said Siedlecki, a former UW research scientist now based at the University of Connecticut.
+The analysis, which involved numerous collaborators, considered how local factors — such as coastal currents, upwelling and biological activity — tend to “amplify” projections developed at a global scale, said Siedlecki, a former UW research scientist now based at the University of Connecticut.

 While the new analysis showed a rate of acidification fairly consistent with global models, levels of temperature and carbon dioxide are projected to be adversely higher in the year 2100 — much higher in some areas.
-Likewise, beneficial oxygen and calcium carbonate levels are predicted to be lower than global projections would suggest, and the amount of time that dangerous low-oxygen levels are present could double by 2100 in several coastal areas.
+Likewise, beneficial oxygen and carbonate ion concentrations are predicted to be lower than global projections would suggest, and the amount of time that dangerous low-oxygen levels are present could double by 2100 in several coastal areas.

 Moderator Jan Newton, a UW oceanographer, said it was important to recognize the capabilities of experts in this region who are developing “really sophisticated hydrodynamic models” to calculate future ocean conditions.

-“I really want to acknowledge the groundbreaking that is going on here, and thank you all,” she said.
+“I really want to acknowledge the groundbreaking work that is going on here, and thank you all,” she said.

 State policies and communication